 This is the second part of the Macroeconomics course.
-At the intermediate level, it explores aggregate demand and supply, short-run fluctuations, and the IS-LM model as a framework for analysing macroeconomic dynamics.
-The course examines consumption and investment theories, the drivers of economic fluctuations, and the effects of fiscal and monetary policies.
-It also introduces the Mundell-Fleming model for open economies, theories of aggregate supply, and the role of stabilization policies.
+At the intermediate level, it explores dynamic macroeconomic model of short-run fluctuations, and the IS-LM model as a framework for analysing macroeconomic dynamics.
+It also introduces the Mundell-Fleming model for open economies and the role of stabilization policies.
 The impact of government debt and deficits on economic growth is also given space to.

 Through theoretical models and real-world applications, students are supposed to gain a deeper understanding of short-run economic fluctuations and policy responses.
 They will also develop basic quantitative skills to model aggregate economic phenomena.

 This is the second part of the Macroeconomics course.
-At the intermediate level, it explores aggregate demand and supply, short-run fluctuations, and the IS-LM model as a framework for analysing macroeconomic dynamics.
-The course examines consumption and investment theories, the drivers of economic fluctuations, and the effects of fiscal and monetary policies.
-It also introduces the Mundell-Fleming model for open economies, theories of aggregate supply, and the role of stabilization policies.
+At the intermediate level, it explores dynamic macroeconomic model of short-run fluctuations, and the IS-LM model as a framework for analysing macroeconomic dynamics.
+It also introduces the Mundell-Fleming model for open economies and the role of stabilization policies.
 The impact of government debt and deficits on economic growth is also given space to.

 Through theoretical models and real-world applications, students are supposed to gain a deeper understanding of short-run economic fluctuations and policy responses.
 They will also develop basic quantitative skills to model aggregate economic phenomena.